myeomans/politeness/cran-comments.md

 ## Version Update (0.9.4)

-Added modelPlot, renamed politenessPlot to featurePlot, and added a model output for politenessProjection
+Added modelPlot, and added a model output for trainModel. renamed politenessPlot to featurePlot. renamed findPoliteTexts to exampleTexts. renamed politenessProjection to trainModel.

 ## Version Update (0.9.3)